-Here’s a run-down of the top 10 most exclusive ski resorts in the world. in no particular order.
+Here’s a run-down of the top 10 most exclusive ski resorts in the world to visit.
+They are in no particular order.
 Hey, if you can afford skiing or riding at any of these, go for it.
 Send us a postcard.

 Forget about it.
-But, it’s there and very private and expensive.
-Very expensive.
-At least it was until its bankruptcy was splashed all over the front pages in 2009.
-Until then this resort was so exclusive that even if you knew its members names (that’s members of a private club that owns a mountain) you wouldn’t know who they are.
+This resort is so exclusive that even if you knew its members names (that’s members of a private club that owns a mountain) you wouldn’t know who they are.
 Bill Gates was a notable exception.
 Same for Warren Miller.
 But for the most part, members were the bankers who owned the studios who employed the ‘stars’ who stayed in those other non-private resorts.
 It’s back on its feet now and no less expensive or exclusive.

-The world’s lone members-only ski resort is located 20 miles north of Yellowstone National Park (another in Utah is on its way).
-Arguably, the most exclusive ski resort in the world, offering something you can get anywhere else.
+The world’s most famous members-only ski resort is located 20 miles north of Yellowstone National Park.
+Arguably, one of the most exclusive ski resorts in the world, offering something you can get anywhere else.
 You can be super-rich and super-safe all at the same time.
 It’s the only place in the world where you can ski without bodyguards, said one of its members.